Technical documentation

 Authentication & access control

-LeakIQ uses a three-tier role-based access control model.
-A user can belong to one or more workspaces and is assigned a role independently in each workspace — a single login carries all of a user's memberships, and switching workspace applies that workspace's role.
+LeakIQ uses a layered role-based access control model with two levels: account-level roles that govern the company (billing, users, connector setup) and workspace-level roles that govern day-to-day recovery operations.
+A user can belong to one or more workspaces and is assigned a workspace role independently in each, a single login carries all of a user's memberships, and switching workspace applies that workspace's role.
 Permission checks are enforced server-side on every request: recovery actions (execute, approve, reject and record-outcome) and all connector, user and billing changes are role-gated in the API layer, not only in the UI.

 | Role | Capabilities |